Lawrence Free State High School: Orchestra

 The Free State orchestra traveled to Los Angeles in early 2019.

 Awards

 In the fall of 2019, Free State won the KSHSAA Performing Arts School of Excellence Award for success in Choir, Band, Orchestra, Theater, Debate, and Forensics.
+They won a second time in 2025, becoming the first school to win this award twice.

 Scholars Bowl

 In 2017, Free State's Scholars Bowl team placed first in the 6A division state championship tournament.

 Debate

 In 2022, debate became the first extracurricular activity at Free State to win a National Championship by winning the 2022 Tournament of Champions.